The North Face Flight Lightriser Futurelight Review

 Our Analysis and Test Results

-The DWR and face fabric are decent for more than just short squalls and it's higher performing than lighter models in our fleet, which tend to wet out quicker.
-While this model performs well when compared to other packable and weight-focused models, you might want to look elsewhere if you aren't counting ounces.
-For a similar price, you can purchase a higher-performing model like the Arc'teryx Zeta SL or the REI Co-Op Stormbolt GTX.
+The DWR and face fabric are decent for more than just short squalls, and it's higher performing than lighter models in our fleet, which tend to wet out quicker.

-While the Lightriser has respectable weather protection for its weight, it isn't the jacket we'd reach for if we knew we were going to spend extended periods of time in the rain.
-It is ideal as a just-in-case style layer or for short passing thunderstorms, as it provides respectable weather protection for its weight and nearly disappears in your pack.
+The Lightriser has respectable weather protection for its weight.
+It provides respectable weather protection for its weight and nearly disappears in your pack.

 The Lightriser has a snug-fitting hood overall that cinches down fantastically despite a minimal design.
-Our review team also found that its hood maintained some of the better peripheral vision and is among the best when it comes to moving with our heads when we turned side-to-side.
-There is not a chance it would fit over a climbing or bike helmet but its low profile design makes wearing it under the helmet a more comfortable option than most.
+Our review team found that its hood maintained some of the better peripheral vision and is among the best when it comes to moving with our heads when we turned side-to-side.
+It does not fit over a climbing or bike helmet, but its low profile design makes wearing it under the helmet a more comfortable option than most.

 Breathability and Venting

-The FUTURELIGHT air-permeable fabric is breathable.
-FUTURELIGHT is a polyester-based, air-permeable membrane; what that means is that it is always passing moisture, regardless of pressure differences.
+The Futurelight air-permeable fabric is breathable.
+It is a polyester-based, air-permeable membrane; what that means is that it is always passing moisture, regardless of pressure differences.

 This alleviates the need for the user to build up the heat (to create pressure) on the inside to get the jacket to start passing moisture.

-While this model isn't the most breathable overall, it is among the better performing options.
-It breathed better once we cooled off but at maximum output, it was just a small step behind.
-Compared to other lightweight models, it's far more breathable.
-If you are someone who likes to embark on more aerobic outdoor activities regardless of the weather, this jacket is certainly worth considering.
+While this model isn't the most breathable overall, it is among the better-performing options.
+It breathed better once we cooled off, but at maximum output, it was just a small step behind.
+And, compared to other lightweight models, it's far more breathable.
+If you are someone who likes to embark on aerobic outdoor activities regardless of the weather, this jacket is certainly worth considering.